Sharing while caring: Five principles for data ethics in children’s services

 People should be brought into the process if they are expected to be accepting of it.
 As humans, we tend to trust something if we understand it, and this also applies to how data is shared.

-To achieve this in practice, we conducted user research with people who had previously experienced children’s social care to capture their voice with regards to sharing data.
+To achieve this in practice, we conducted user research with people who had previously experienced children’s social care to capture their voice with regard to sharing data.
 What we heard helped to validate our work: they agreed with the principle of how their information would be shared because they recognised that that social workers “need to protect children.”

 5. Work in the open and be accountable